-Here, $e_\mu{}^a$ is the f\"unfbein, $b_\mu$ is the gauge field for dilatations, $V_\mu{}^{ij}$ is the $SU(2)$ R-symmetry gauge field and $\psi_\mu^i$ is the gravitino, which gauges the $Q-$supersymmetry.
+Here, $e_\mu{}^a$ is the f\"unfbein, $b_\mu$ is the gauge field for dilatation, $V_\mu{}^{ij}$ is the $SU(2)$ $R$-symmetry gauge field and $\psi_\mu^i$ is the gravitino, which gauges the $Q-$supersymmetry.
 These fields are common to both Weyl multiplets.
-The matter content of the standard Weyl multiplet includes a real auxiliary scalar $D$, an anti-symmetric tensor $T_{ab}$ and a symplectic Marojana spinor $\chi^i$.
+The matter content of the standard Weyl multiplet includes a real auxiliary scalar $D$, an anti-symmetric tensor $T_{ab}$ and a symplectic Majorana spinor $\chi^i$.
 For the dilaton Weyl multiplet, the matter content is given by a vector field $C_\mu$, a two-form gauge field $B_{\mu\nu}$, a dilaton field $\sigma$ and a dilatino field $\psi^i$.
-While the dilaton in the dilaton Weyl multiplet can be used as a compensator of dilatations, the Standard Weyl multiplet lacks such a field.
+While the dilaton Weyl multiplet has a scalar field $\s$ which can be used as a compensator, the Standard Weyl multiplet lacks such a field (the conformal weight of $D$ is 2).
 Thus, the curvature-squared models may not need an extra compensating multiplet when the dilaton Weyl multiplet is utilized.
-However, a vector multiplet, which consists of scalar field $\rho$ is essential if the Standard Weyl multiplet is used.
-Finally, we note that while gauged supergravity models in a standard Weyl multiplet basis can be constructed by combining certain off-shell models \cite{Ozkan:2013nwa}, the same procedure cannot be accomplished in a dilaton Weyl basis without extending it with an additional matter content given by the linear multiplet \be \mbox{Linear multiplet:} \quad \{L_{ij}\ , E_{a}\ , N\ , \vf^i\}\ . \ee as shown in \cite{Coomans:2012cf}.
-In the rest of this section, we will investigate the five-dimensional ${\mathcal N}=2$ higher derivative invariants separately, depending on the choice of the Weyl multiplet.
+However, a vector multiplet, which contains a weight-1 scalar field $\rho$ is essential if the Standard Weyl multiplet is used.
+Finally, as shown in \cite{Coomans:2012cf} that while gauged supergravity models based on the standard Weyl multiplet can be constructed by combining certain off-shell models \cite{Ozkan:2013nwa}, the same procedure cannot be accomplished in the dilaton Weyl basis without extending it with an additional matter content given by the linear multiplet \be \mbox{Linear multiplet:} \quad \{L_{ij}\ , E_{a}\ , N\ , \vf^i\}\ . \ee In the rest of this section, we will investigate the five-dimensional $N=2$ higher derivative invariants separately, depending on the choice of the Weyl multiplet.